audixor/acli/README.md

 # easycli
-Wrapper to eliminate repetitive code using cobra
+EasyCLI is a wrapper to eliminate repetitive code when using github.com/spf13/cobra to create a command line application.